the practical kitchen

 perfect cold brew in a french press

 When the days get warmer, it’s time for cold brew coffee.
 It’s super easy to make, and you don’t need any fancy equipment: just a French press.
+Learn the best tips and tricks for making the perfect cold brew at home every time by steeping it overnight in the refrigerator using a French press.

 a hand reaching in and depressing the plunger on a fresh press to filter the cold brew coffee

-Full disclosure here: I'm not usually a big coffee drinker.
+Full disclosure here: I'm not a big coffee drinker.
 Caffeine makes me jittery more often than not.
 But when things get stressful or I need an extra kick in the morning (or, let's be honest, mid-afternoon) I have been known to dabble in a bit of coffee drinking.

 I say this mainly to let you know that I am a beginner coffee maker and I am not particularly picky about my coffee.
 What I am particular about is finding the most efficient and practical ways to do things — and what I like most about making cold brew in a French press is how convenient and easy it is!

+I started making cold brew coffee in a French press early in the pandemic lockdowns when mid-afternoon Starbucks runs were out of the question.
 I saw Smitten Kitchen's cold brew iced coffee recipe, which involves mixing ground coffee with water in a mason jar, letting it sit overnight, and then straining it (twice) through a coffee filter in the morning.

 At the time, I didn't have any coffee filters.
-But I did have a French press, which has a built in coffee filter.
+But I did have a French press, which has a built-in coffee filter.
 So I used that instead.
 It worked beautifully — and there was no need to mess with soggy coffee filters, either.
 A win-win!

 cold brew being poured from a french press into a glass